MuhammadHabibKhan/array-sum-pthreads/Guide.md

 ## Pre-Requisites:

-1)	Enable Virtualization in BIOS
+#### Enable Virtualization in BIOS
-If you performed Lab 1 and was able to install VMWare without any problem then you already have virtualization enabled.
-If not, go to your BIOS settings and enable it.
-Each bios is different but its usually under ‘Device Security’ or something along the lines.
+- Go to your BIOS settings and enable it.
+Each bios is different but its usually under ‘Device Security’ or something along the lines (search for your specific model)
-Note for all my fellow Valorant players, if do not have TPM 2.0, then Vanguard won’t let you play with virtualization enabled.
-This applies to LoL as well I believe.
+NOTE: Vanguard and consequently Valorant will not work if your system does not have TPM 2.0 if you enable virtualization.

 ## Steps:

 ### 1)	Install WSL
-If you are on Windows 11, chances are you already have WSL installed on your system.
+- If you are on Windows 11, chances are you already have WSL installed on your system.
-If you are on Windows 10, download WSL from Microsoft Store.
+- If you are on Windows 10, download WSL from Microsoft Store.

 ### 2)	Update WSL
-Note: If you are in the WSL terminal window (the penguin logo), then write ‘wsl.exe’ with each command.
+- Note: If you are in the WSL terminal window (the penguin logo), then write ‘wsl.exe’ with each command.
 Command prompt, PowerShell works with both.
-Any command with <> written, replace it with your respective selection.
+- Any command with <> written, replace it with your respective selection.
 Do NOT include the <>

 ```
 wsl.exe –update
 ```

-### 3)	Install Linux Distro
+### 3)	Install a Linux Distro
 ```
 wsl –install
 ```